 Which medications are used to stabilize moods?

-According to the American Psychiatric Association's (APA) most recent guidelines for treating bipolar disorder -- which haven't been formally updated since 2002 -- the first-line therapy for bipolar patients with severe mania or mixed episodes is an antipsychotic medication combined with either lithium or the anticonvulsant Depakote (valproate).
+According to the American Psychiatric Association's (APA) most recent guidelines for treating bipolar disorder, the first-line therapy for bipolar patients with severe mania or mixed episodes is an antipsychotic medication combined with either lithium or the anticonvulsant Depakote (valproate).

 Lithium is one of the oldest and least expensive mood-stabilizing mediations for bipolar disorder.
 Lithium is administered as a salt available under the generic names of lithium carbonate and lithium citrate.
 Available in capsule, tablet, or liquid form, lithium may have the trade name of Lithobid, Lithane, Lithonate, Lithotabs, Cibalith-S, and others.

 Findings show that lithium is effective in reducing symptoms and frequency of episodes with a response rate of up to 70% to 80% for the initial manic phase of bipolar disorder.
 In addition, studies show that lithium effectively reduces the risk of suicide at least six fold.

 If you take lithium, you will need regular blood tests and monitoring of your kidney and thyroid function for drug toxicity levels.

 Are anticonvulsants used to stabilize the moods of bipolar disorder?

 Some, but not all, anticonvulsants offer more treatment options for those with bipolar disorder.
 Anticonvulsants may be combined with lithium or with other anticonvulsants for optimal effect.